yu-ming-chen/tp/docs/UserGuide.md

 You can use this command to **edit an existing expenditure**.

-When an expenditure is edited, you will see the information of the expenditure update immediately on the current page.
+When you edit an expenditure, the information of the expenditure updates immediately on the current page.

  > ⚠ You can only use this command on existing expenditures.